The Morris Minute

 Preschool and Kindergarten: Please make sure your child has an extra set of clothing available to them at school in case of accidents.
 (If they have used their extra set, please send a replacement.)

-With the outside temperature changing so much each day/week, please make sure your child is dressed for the weather - students go outside for recess starting at 9:30am - they will go outside if the feels like temperature is 10 degrees Fahrenheit or above.
+Please make sure your child is dressed for the weather - students go outside for recess starting at 9:30am - they will go outside if the feels like temperature is 10 degrees Fahrenheit or above.

 Thank you for your assistance in keeping our MorrisJays as healthy as possible!
 If you have any questions, please email me at email@example.com